PhilippFS/wp-external-update-check/php/readme.txt

 Installation:

 * Install the wp-external-update-check plugin (https://github.com/cconrad/wp-external-update-check)
-* Copy the URL provided into the index.php (line 33)
+* Copy the URL provided into the config.php